fishjam-dev/fishjam-docs/docs/deploying/vps.md

 ### A ___cloud-config___ template

-We prepared a template *cloud-config* that will configure your server and start a chosen version of Jellyfish:
+We prepared a template *cloud-config* that will configure your server and start a chosen version of Fishjam:

 <details>
   <summary>cloud-config.yaml</summary>